primary-github/shd-exp/content/index.md

 # Let's Launch into it 😎

-Have a look at our [[documentation]] to see how the principles of how this [[digital garden]] operates.
-Alternatively, look at our [[tag taxonomy]] to get an understanding of our tagging system to browse topics that way.
+- Have a look at our [[documentation]] to see how the principles of how this [[digital garden]] operates.
+- Alternatively, look at our [[tag taxonomy]] to get an understanding of our tagging system to browse topics that way.
 Otherwise, use the graph or search functions integrated in this website.
+- Want to see what we're working on now?
+See [[#Contributor Profiles]] page's top of mind notes.
+- Want to see raw scratchpad notes? check out [[Inbox/index.md]]

 ## Contributor Profiles